Sir Richard Croft, 6th Baronet: "The triple obstetrical tragedy"

 Society portraitist Sir Thomas Lawrence was commissioned by Croft's half-sister to create a posthumous portrait sketch of Croft in his coffin.
 The haunting result, now at Croft Castle, is often taken for a man sleeping.

-Charlotte's pregnancy is known in medical history as "the triple obstetrical tragedy".
+Charlotte's pregnancy is known in medical history as "the triple obstetrical tragedy", due to the loss of the baby, the mother and the obstetrician.

 Both Croft and his wife are buried at St James's Church, Piccadilly.
 A memorial to them is found within the church.